| Prepared by MILITARY INTELLIGENCE SERVICE WAR

 liberation.
 Upon the arrival of Col. Hubert Zemke the Provisional Wing

+was turned over to his command.
 Several changes were made as the camp enlarged, but

 for the most part, the camp administration was carried out on a military